grafana/Grafana-Alloy-for-Beginners/README.md

 *Whenever possible*
 - We recommend Prometheus instrumentation for Infrastructure Observability and OTel instrumentation for Application Observability.
-- We strongly recommend collecting all the telemetry types of a given monitored component using one single ecosystem: either Prometheus/Loki or OTel, but not a mix of both.
+- We strongly recommend collecting all the telemetry types of a given monitored component using a single ecosystem: either Prometheus/Loki or OTel, but not a mix of both.

-* Not every telemetry collection scenario are clear cut where you can perfectly follow these recommendations.
+* Not every telemetry collection scenario is clear cut where you can perfectly follow these recommendations.
 In those cases, you will have to get telemetry however you can and connect the signals while mixing ecosystems.
 You will see an example of this in this workshop.

 # Infrastructure Observability
 Prometheus/Promtail telemetry should be